wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ```
 Functionality:
 1. Calls upon the `Parser#parseRecurrence` method to determine the type fo recurrence
-2. Ask if user wishes to backlog all the past entries from specified date of entry to current date via
+2. Ask if user wishes to backlog all the past entries from date of entry to current date via
-`Ui#hasRecurrenceBacklog`
+`Ui#hasRecurrenceBacklog` which returns a boolean, true if yes, false otherwise
-3. Updates the `lastRecurred` attribute of the entry to facilitate future adding of recurrence and updates
+3. Updates the `lastRecurred` attribute of the entry to facilitate future adding of recurrence and if boolean is true,
-`IncomeList` or `SpendingList` if user wants to backlog via [`Recurrence#checkIncomeRecurrence` and
+also adds backlog entries to `IncomeList` or `SpendingList` via [`Recurrence#checkIncomeRecurrence` and
 `Recurrence#checkSpendingRecurrence`](#checkincomerecurrence--checkspendingrecurrence-method)

 #### hasRecurrenceBackLog method